nhwoo97/nhwoo97/README.md

 ## Hello 👋 I'm Nam

-## I'm a developer based in LA with a thirst for knowledge!!

 - 👯 I’m furthering my education by taking CS + Electrical Engineering classes 📚
 - ⚡ Fun fact: I love learning new things, especially about history, science and cultures